suvigyavijay/tiny-llm/book/src/week2-02-quantized-matmul-cpu.md

 The `quantized_linear` function will take a `QuantizedWeights` object, which holds the quantized weights and their metadata, and an input tensor.
 It will call the C++ `quantized_matmul` function through the Python bindings and return the result.

-You can run the following tests to verify your implementation:
+You can run the following tests to verify your implementation.
+We have included tests for various matrix dimensions, group sizes, and bit depths.

 ```
-pdm run test --week 2 --day 2
+pdm run test-refsol tests_refsol/test_week_2_day_2.py
 ```

 {{#include copyright.md}}